 You should know I’m not very good at taking time off.
 I’d be thrilled to kick email out of my life forever, but I enjoy accomplishment.
 I won’t pretend that enjoyment is entirely pure.
 There’s probably some streak of compulsion in there somewhere, some need to perform, prove myself, and earn love and admiration.

 At the same time, I love to start things, create things, make something out of nothing.
 I’m always kicking around any number of ideas.
 Once I finished the design for my Fofi cards and printed them, I moved on to my Medium Challenge, 100 blog posts in 100 days.
-After I finished my first children’s book Grabbing, I shifted my focus to building a course called Freelancing Fundamentals.
+After I finished my first children’s book Grabbling, I shifted my focus to building a course called Freelancing Fundamentals.

 In short, I’ve made a habit of making things.